-they have small temptation to open.
+And this young life, so utterly devoid of leisure, and even of sufficient rest, had no time for those numberless amusements, and youthful delights, which always render childlife so attractive, and to which one turns, even in maturer years, to gather the crimson tints and sliver light to warm and enhalo the dull, practical present.
+There were, indeed, no nursery tales for him-no enshrined Mother Hubbard; no enchanting Mother Goose; no little Kinsfolk among the Fairies; no Jack the Giant Killer, or Little Red Riding Hood, to listen to, with the not quite all-belleving wonder of simple childhood.
+And the young mind, theated of what belonged to its present, took precoclous strides into the future, anticipating the taste and discrimination of maturer rears.
+And very early was developed a taste for the higher orders of literature-works that are generally to children sealed secrets, which they have small temptation to open.
 When a a mere boy he walked from Campton to Con-cord, to hear Daniel Webster.
-I am not certain of the distance, but I think it is about thirty-six miles, leaving home at 2 o'clock, P. m., and reaching Concord in time for the speech.
-His mother's maiden name was Webster, and she was a relative of the great Daniel, of which she was very proud; but the man John, had too intense individuality-too grand a selfhood-to feel himself ennobled by the shadow of any other man, however large it might be.
+I am not certain of the distance, but I think it is about thirty-six miles, leaving home at 2 o'clock, r.
+M., and reaching Concord in time for the speech.
+His mother's maiden name was Webster, and she was a relative of the great Daniel, of which she was very proud; but the man Johe, had too intense individuality-too grand a selfhood-to feel himself ennobled by the shadow of any other man, however large it might be.

-Among his other activities, John was very fond of hunting, and has lain out many a bleak winter's night for the purpose of capturing a fox, and thereby secure the bounty offered by the county for the scalps of that animal, the scene of his vigils being Pulsifer Hill, now better known as Mount Prospect-a famous summer resort for tourists en route for the White Mountains, and overlooking the beautiful lake of Winnipleogoe.
-His eldest daughter, speaking of this period, says, "I well remember hearing him tell with what enthusiasm be first read "Paradise Lost."
+Among his other activities, John was very fond of hunting, and has lain out many a bleak winter's night for the purpose of capturing a fox, and thereby secure the bounty offered by the county for the scalps of that animal, the scene of his vigils being Pulsifer Hill, now better known as Mount Prospect-a famous summer resort for tourists en route for the White Mountains, and overlooking the beautiful lake of Winningleogee.
+His eldest daughter, spring of this period, says, "I well remember heating him tell with what enthustsam he first read 'Paradise Lost.'
 It was one night while sitting up with a corpse, the lofty sentiments, the sublime conceptions and the sonorous roll of the rythmic verse, went over him like an organ peal, thrilling to the inmost depths of his responsive and sensitive soul."

-He was very young at this time, probably not more than 13 or 14.
+He was very young at this time, probably not more than 13 or 14

 Again the daughter writes, "I have in my possession a little book which he compiled when he was sixteen.
-The selections are excellent, including some of the best of our best authors.
-There is one by Mrs. Hemans, which I do not remember to have eeen before, beginning thus:
+The selections are excellent, including some of the best of our best authors There is one by Mrs. Hemans, which I do not remember to have seen before, beginning thus

 "The dead, the glorious dead-and shall they rise?

-Shall they look on thee with their proud bright Gyea?
+Shall they look on thee with their proud bright eyes!"